Jade Thirlwall: 2022–present: Solo endeavours and That's Showbiz Baby!

 On 10 January 2025, she released the promotional single, "It Girl".
 At the 2025 Brit Awards, she won Best Pop Act and was nominated for Song of the Year for "Angel of My Dreams", which she performed during the ceremony.
 On 7 March 2025, she released an Apple Music exclusive cover of Madonna's song "Frozen", followed by her third single, "FUFN (Fuck You For Now)", on 14 March.
 Thirlwall was also featured on the remix version of Le Sserafim 2025 single "Hot" released on 14 April.
 Her fourth single, "Plastic Box", was released on 20 June 2025.
 At the 2025 British LGBT Awards, Thirlwall won the Celebrity Ally Award.
 On 28 June, she performed at Glastonbury Festival, and premiered the song "Gossip", a collaboration with Confidence Man released on 23 July.
 On 8 July, she was included on the deluxe reissue of Kesha's album Period (2025), as a feature on a remix of the song "Boy Crazy".
 On 25 July, Jade headlined the first-ever televised BBC Proms concert outside of London, at The Glasshouse in Gateshead, performing with the Royal Northern Sinfonia and conducted by Robert Ames.
-Thirlwall's debut album, That's Showbiz Baby, was released on 12 September 2025.
+Thirlwall's debut album, That's Showbiz Baby!, was released on 12 September 2025.
 The following month, she made guest appearances on two songs: "Tonight" with PinkPantheress and "Angel of Satisfaction" with Rose Gray.
+On 28 November 2025, Thirlwall announced a deluxe edition her debut album, That's Showbiz Baby!
+The Encore, featuring seven new songs and her previously released cover of Madonna's "Frozen".
+The deluxe edition was released on 5 December 2025.
+On 19 December 2025, she was granted the freedom of borough honour in South Shields.

 Artistry

-Thirlwall's sound has been described as a combination of pop and R&B with influences from other genres including tropical house, Latin pop, and electronic music.
+Thirlwall's sound has been described as a combination of pop, R&B and disco She describes her sound as "Frankenstein pop" with influences from other genres including europop, techno, tropical house, Latin pop, and electronic music.
 She grew up listening to Motown music, with her grandfather playing Arabic music to her as a child.
 She cites Diana Ross as a music influence and has also expressed her love for drag culture, drag queens and is fan of RuPaul.
 In 2020, for an interview for Attitude magazine she added:"Doing a lot of performing arts growing up and stuff, I've always been surrounded by a lot of LGBTQ+ friends that have been in theatre school with me or at school.
 When we used to go on holiday Benidorm, one of the favourite things was when me mam used to the drag shows.
 Me mam's always been into the glitz and the glamour [of drag] and her idol and my idols are Diana Ross, and all the big divas.
 And I think for me growing up, whenever I saw drag shows as a little girl, I associated drag queens with the big divas.
 It's something that we've always loved".